SeaCelo/SDGclassy/README.md

 # SDGclassy
 SDG classification of texts using LDA topic model

 Observations:
--Scripts are bash scripts
+-Scripts are bash scripts.
+To run on windows, need to edit the code.
+This is an open issue
 -Training sources are one file per topic/SDG
 -Target sources are one file per publication to be classified
 -All data should be a mirror.
 Please keep originals in backup